apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 users without having end-user interaction from the consumption device.
 The flow involves direct communication from the Client to CAS without redirect through the user's browser (consumption device).

+### CAS Initializr SBOM Support

+CAS Initializr is now modified to generate a Software Bill of Materials (SBOM) using the CycloneDX format.
+This SBOM can be used to track and manage the open-source components used in your CAS deployment and may be examined via the `sbom` actuator endpoint.

 ## Other Stuff

 - CAS offers options to control SNI Host Checking for [Jetty](../installation/Configuring-Servlet-Container-Embedded-Jetty.html) when used as an embedded container.